dafny-lang/dafny/docs/HowToFAQ/Errors-Resolution.md

 }
 ```

-Proof contexts are blocks of statements that are used to contrcut a proof.
+Proof contexts are blocks of statements that are used to construct a proof.
 Examples are the bodies of lemma, the by-blocks of assert-by statements
 and calc statements.
 A proof context is a ghost context.
 One of the rules
 for ghost contexts is that nothing on the heap may be modified in ghost context.